#leadership #conflict resolution # team development

 Dear Losing It!,

-You will be fine.
+Above all, you will be fine.
 You are going through what every new boss struggle with.
-I can read how you are filled with self-doubt.
-I can actually hear your overwhelm.
+You can call it self-doubt.
+Actually, I can sense your overwhelm.

-Look, before you simply give up, fall down the rabbit hole and claim burnout here are a few suggestions to help you.
+Look, before you simply give up and fall down the rabbit hole here are a few suggestions to help you.
 Therefore, you don’t have to claim burnout.
 At least, not yet.

 Here’s to your success,